rackerlabs/rackspace-how-to/content/cloud-servers/dovecot-installation-and-configuration-on-centos.md

 The example in this section adds a mailbox that a hypothetical user named Joe Bloggs (joe.bloggs) can use to send and receive emails.

-You might need to create a user for this example, or you can use an existing user.
+You can create a user for this example, or you can use an existing user.

 1. If necessary, use the following command to make a new user: